RomuloGuimaraesz/blog/content/blog/0-temet-nosce.md

 Always fooling myself that I can do it...
 I’m freaking dope!
 No...
 I’m not.
 The clock is ticking, but time is up!
 Someone once said to me: “Never be settled for what is not good”.
-Don’t know if she knew how strong this affirmation was, but I did.
+Don’t know if she knew how strong this **statement** was, but I did.
 I took it as one of my life's guiding values, one of my anchors.
 The hard part is facing ourselves, being honest... through and through.
 Looking back, I was certain that would never be a blogger.